spiral/docs/http/cookies.md

 }
 ```

-If you use `spiral/prototype` extension you can also access cookie managed using `cookies` prototype property:
+If you use `spiral/prototype` extension you can also access `CookieManager` using `cookies` prototype property:

 ```php
 use PrototypeTrait;